 What Are Seller Concessions?

-Seller concessions (also called seller credits) are costs that you as the home seller agree to pay on behalf of the buyer at closing.
-Think of them as financial contributions that help buyers cover their closing costs, repairs, or other transaction expenses.
+Seller concessions (also called seller credits) are costs that you as the home seller agree to pay on behalf of the buyer to help facilitate the sale.
+These are deducted from your net proceeds at closing rather than paid out of pocket upfront.

 Common seller concessions include:

-While seller concessions have always existed, their frequency and size have increased dramatically in recent years.
-Understanding how much to budget is now essential for any seller planning their move.
+While seller concessions have always existed, their frequency and size have increased dramatically in the current Dallas real estate market.

 How Common Are Seller Concessions in Dallas-Fort Worth?